 Tax advantages.
 A retirement savings account offers the same tax advantages as a superannuation account.
 Contributions you make to the account are taxed at a lower rate than your income would be.

 No fees.
-Most retirement savings accounts do not charge any joining fees, ongoing account keeping fees, administration fees and commissions.
+Most retirement savings accounts do not charge joining fees, ongoing account-keeping fees, administration fees or commissions.

 The cons

 Low returns.
-These accounts generate much lower returns on your money than other superannuation products.
+These accounts usually generate lower returns than other superannuation products.
 Even a conservative super fund would likely deliver much better returns than a retirement savings account.

 What to look for in a retirement savings account

 No fees.
-To ensure that every dollar you deposit helps you save for your retirement, you should look for a retirement savings account that changes no account keeping fees and no annual fees.
+To ensure that every dollar you deposit helps you save for your retirement, you should look for a retirement savings account that changes no account keeping fees or no annual fees.

 Account access.
 Your retirement savings account provider should let you view your account details online or via a mobile banking app.
 Some service providers offer online tools that allow users to search for their lost super, which they can then transfer to their new accounts.